Nat Sloane CBE

 Katherine has been a board member at Pause Hackney since 2015 and chair of the Pause Practice Board since 2016.

-Before becoming Chief Executive of Lewisham Council, Ian was the Strategic Director of Rotherham Borough Council’s Children and Young People’s Services.
+Before becoming Chief Executive of the London Borough of Kingston upon Thames, Ian was the Strategic Director of Rotherham Borough Council’s Children and Young People’s Services.
 He has 33 years’ experience in the public, voluntary and private sectors.

 Under Ian’s leadership, Children’s Services in Rotherham was transformed, improving from a rating of inadequate to good with outstanding features, within three years.
 As lead commissioner for victims and survivors of child sexual exploitation (CSE), Ian has enabled a range of community-based services to support around 1,100 survivors of CSE.